"If you can't win by reason,

 It's not about the right way and the wrong way.
 That is so old-school.
 It's a lame argument.
 And, it has nothing to do with cooperation.
 It is the opposite of that.

-Here's the best things I have found to do in these kind of tumultuous situations.
+Here are the best things I have found to do in these kinds of tumultuous situations.
 Focus on you and what you are doing and forget about what they are doing.
 Again, it isn't about who is right and who is wrong, there are too many ways for a thing to get done to deal with that.
 Stop thinking about what they are doing or not doing and just perform yourself or with your team.
 Next, find ways to demonstrate that performance in written ways that the other parties understand.
 Show them on paper and in reality.
 Keep good records.

 As with the basketball team in the movie, winning games changed the support structure and attitude.
 It applies here too.
 Be the best you can be.
 Create the best team you can create.
 Don't spend any attention on what other people are doing or not doing or whether you get enough support or not.
 Do it anyway.
 Do it well.
 Do it like you were meant to do it.